CBT

 • Keeping a consistent sleep schedule without it feeling like punishment.

-• Practicing CBT and journaling daily — not because I had to, but because I'd seen what happened when I didn't.
+• Practicing CBT and journaling daily, not because I had to, but because I had seen what happened when I did not.

 • Making actual time for things that weren't survival-related.